phetsims/function-builder/doc/equation-formats.md

 The simplified format is equivalent to slope-intercept.

-Cards always show the righthand side of the slope-intercept equation.
+Cards always show the righthand side of the simplified (slope-intercept) equation.

 | Builder contains... | "Simplify" unchecked | "Simplify" checked |